raacz/neocitites-raacz/toki-pona/beginner-material/index.md

 ## Types

 There are a few different types of texts.
-- [Theme](suli/) texts are a collection of very short pages.
+- Each [Theme](suli/) text is a collection of very short pages.
 Each page has five lines of text and a contextualizing picture.
 As the name suggests, these texts usually discuss various aspects of a single unifying theme.
 - [Bite-Sized](lili/) texts are short, simple, stand-alone narratives featuring one contextualizing picture.
 While none of them are over 200 words, some feature more advanced language.

 ## Reading Tools